 Operating using Interleague Play and Combined Teams provides leagues an opportunity to come together to offer the Little League® program where a single league cannot offer a complete program at a given level of play.
 When playing with and/or combining with other leagues, consideration must be given to local options that may be implemented as well as scheduling games between leagues.

-New for 2022, leagues are not required to submit a request form when playing other leagues within their district and will only be required to submit a form when playing leagues from outside their district.
+Leagues are not required to submit a request form when playing other leagues within their district and will only be required to submit a form when playing leagues from outside their district.
 In addition, tournament combinations within the same district do not need an approved regular season interleague play form.

 Leagues in the same district wishing to establish an interleague play arrangement, are NOT required to receive prior formal approval from the District Administrator or submit an interleague play for through the Little League Data Center.
 If a league(s) from outside of the same district wishes to enter into an interleague play arrangement, then Interleague play request forms are to be submitted using the Little League Data Center for those local leagues to declare an intention to participate in interleague play during the regular season.